 📷 These weren’t selfies.
 They were love letters.

 Each photo became an invitation: to soften, to witness, to be seen without judgment.
-It wasn’t about perfection.
-It wasn’t about performance.
+It wasn’t about perfection, it wasn’t about performance.
 It was about truth.

 I wasn’t trying to pivot careers or craft a new brand.
 I just needed to see myself again — after heartbreak, after single motherhood, after years of putting others first.